Dragonflydamsel01/Creating-a-series-taxonomy-in-11ty-version-2/README.md

 ---
 ```

-Yes, I used the spelling of subhead that's used in journalism, "subhed".
+Yes, I used the spelling of subhead that's used in journalism, "s-u-b-h-e-d."
 This is to make sure that key doesn't clash with any other subheads you may have in your post's frontmatter.

 ## BONUS - External Links